finbourne/lusid-sdk-java-preview/sdk/docs/ReconciliationsApi.md

 <a name="reconcileInline"></a>
 # **reconcileInline**
-> AggregationReconciliation reconcileInline(sortBy, start, limit, filter, inlineValuationsReconciliationRequest)
+> ListAggregationReconciliation reconcileInline(sortBy, start, limit, filter, inlineValuationsReconciliationRequest)

 [EXPERIMENTAL] Reconcile valuations performed on one or two sets of inline instruments using one or two configuration recipes.